Michael Trigg (quarterback): Coaching career

-Trigg was as assistant coach for the AFL's Dallas Texans from 1991 to 1993, serving as offensive coordinator.
+Trigg was as assistant coach for the AFL's Dallas Texans from 1991 to 1993, serving as offensive coordinator..
 He was head coach of the Fort Worth Cavalry of the AFL for their only season in 1994.
 The Cavalry finished the regular season with five wins and seven losses, losing in round one of the playoffs to the Orlando Predators.
 He was head coach of the Milwaukee Mustangs of the AFL from 1995 to 1997, earning playoff berths in 1996 and 1997.
 Trigg was head coach of the AFL's Grand Rapids Rampage from 1998 to 2003, earning five consecutive playoff berths from 1999 to 2003.
 The Rampage won ArenaBowl XV in 2001, with Trigg being named Coach of the Year.
 He was head coach of the Philadelphia Soul of the AFL from 2004 to 2005.
 The Soul failed to make the playoffs either year.
-He was head coach of the Corpus Christi Sharks of the af2 from 2007 to 2009.
+He was head coach of the Corpus Christi Sharks of the af2 from 2007 to 2009..
+He finished his Coaching Career with Robstown High School as the Assistant Head Coach and OC helping them to there first playoff win in over 58 years.